gar1t/gage-save/tests/lib-test.md

 ### Any value

-`any` is used to match anthing within the same line.
+`any` is used to match anything within the same line.
 This is an important distinction from `{}`, which matches across lines.
 It's important to avoid `{}` when it might consume output that would otherwise negate a successful test.